This is a true story.

 I raced down the stairs to the training room.
 Mr. Dunbar gave me a bored look and another shrug.
 “Often enough,” he said, “I just pull a batch of files from here and there for new trainees.”

-But even so, I feel as if I owe Mrs. Lee a lot.
-Fifty years later, that old horseshoe is still hanging over the door of my office, with the ends up as instructed.
-And just the fact that I’m writing this story, so many years later, proves there was plenty of good luck left in it.
+Even so, I feel as if I owe Mrs. Lee a lot.
+Fifty-plus years later, that old horseshoe is still hanging over the door of my office, with the ends up as instructed.
+And just the fact that I’m writing this down after all this time, proves there was plenty of good luck left in it.

 I just hope there was still some left over for her, too.
-Sometimes I think that canister of Bugler tobacco, and Tennessee Ernie Ford was enough.
+Sometimes I think that canister of Bugler tobacco and Tennessee Ernie Ford were enough.

 She also needed a telephone.
 At least until the revolution.